electron/electron/docs/api/client-request.md

 #### `request.followRedirect()`

-Continues any deferred redirection.
-Can only be called after a `'redirect'` event has been emitted.
+Continues any pending redirection.
+Can only be called during a `'redirect'` event.

 #### `request.getUploadProgress()`